marcusbuckmann/ffcr/README.md

 devtools::install_github("marcusbuckmann/ffcr")
 ```

-or download the Windows Binary *fftr\_1.0.zip* and install it from your
+or download the Windows Binary *ffcr\_1.0.zip* and install it from your
 hard drive.

 ## How to use the package

-To illustrate the functionality of the package, we use the *Liver* data
+To illustrate the functionality of the package, we use a medical
-set \[@ramana2011\] that we obtained form the UCI machine learning
-repository \[@dua2017\].
-It contains 579 patients of which 414 have a
-liver the condition and the other 165 do not.
-We predict which patient
-has a liver condition using medical measures and the age and gender of
-the people.
+problem, predicting which patients have a liver condition.
+We start with

-We start with loading the package and the data.
+loading the package and the data (Dua & Graff, 2017; Ramana, Surendra &
+Venkateswarlu, 2011), which is included in the package.

 ``` r
 library(ffcr)